Definition of Java NIO Channel

 }

-9. After writing the code now in this step we need to run the application and check the output of the program as follows.
+9. After writing the code, in this step, we need to run the application and check the program’s output as follows.

 Conclusion

-The channel represents the open connection to the specified entity of file, a network socket, and a hardware device that is capable to perform distinct IO operations like write and read.
-The java nio channel reads the data from the entity, to read the data it will place the same data inside into the buffers for consumption.
+The channel represents the open connection to the specified entity of file, a network socket, and a hardware device capable of performing distinct IO operations like write and read.
+The java nio channel reads the data from the entity; to read the data, it will place the same data inside into the buffers for consumption.

 Recommended Articles